These steps are for both domestic and international students self-enrolling in undergraduate or postgraduate course units.

 Course: Now we have the Course step, which is where you view your course details and let us know when you expect to complete your course.
 You can adjust this at any time during your studies.

-Commonwealth Assistance Form (ECAF Form): The next two steps – ECAF Form and SA-Help – apply to domestic students only.
+Domestic students only – Commonwealth Assistance Form (ECAF Form): The next two steps – ECAF Form and SA-Help – apply to domestic students only.
 If you’re an international student, you can skip ahead to the Units step.

 - The first step is the ECAF Form, which stands for Electronic Commonwealth Assistance Form.
 You’ll need your Tax File Number handy.